remiduval/moderncollab/content/teachmeoffice365.md

 Although Functional data is not stored, it is collected and processed.
 This enables the app to understand the intention of the user and respond with an appropriate reply.
 Functional data is processed within the Microsoft Azure cloud platform.
 More specifically Functional data is processed by the Microsoft Language Understanding Intelligent Service (LUIS) service.

 ## How will ModernCollab.
-Ltd use data collected from the Teach me Office 365 app?
+Ltd use this collected data?

 ModernCollab.
 Ltd will use the collected User data for the following reasons:

 **To provide a personalised user experience**

-The app collects certain user information to personalise the users experience, whilst using the app.
+The Teach me Office 365 app collects certain user information to personalise the users experience, whilst using the app.
 This includes greeting the user by their first name.

 **To understand usage analytics**